 The Metropolitan Transportation Planning Organization coordinates with the Florida Department of Transportation on the implementation of the safety performance measures requirements, including consideration of policies and criteria specified in the Florida Strategic Highway Safety Plan and the Florida Highway Safety Improvement Program for all public roads within the Gainesville Metropolitan Area.
 The Florida Department of Transportation Strategic Highway Safety Plan identifies a target of zero on all public roads for fatalities and serious injuries.
-At its December 4, 2017 and December 17, 2018 meetings, the Metropolitan Transportation Planning Organization set a safety target of zero on all public roads for fatalities and serious injuries.
+At its December 4, 2017 meeting, the Metropolitan Transportation Planning Organization initially set a safety target of zero on all public roads for fatalities and serious injuries.
+The safety target of zero has been reset annually.
 Appropriate data is reviewed relevant to the performance measures.
 This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.